AineNicD/machine-learning-and-statistics/README.md

 # Credits

-* Ian McLoughlin course matieral, lecture videos and detailed jupyter notebooks helped me to understand scikit.learn machine learning algorithms and scipy.stats Anova implementation which had a great influence on putting together these notebooks for my project.
+* Ian McLoughlin course matieral, lecture videos and detailed jupyter notebooks helped me to understand scikit-learn machine learning algorithms and scipy.stats Anova implementation which had a great influence on putting together these notebooks for my project.
+* scikit-learn documentation, available at: [Scikit-learn.org](	https://scikit-learn.org/stable/) was essential for the scikit-learn notebook.
+It provides detailed explanations of what the python library has to offer which helped me understand and come up with my own overview of the scikit-learn python library for my notebook.
+* Statistical functions (scipy.stats) documentation, available at: [Docs.scipy.org](	https://docs.scipy.org/doc/scipy/reference/stats.html), has detailed explanations of the statistical functions available within the scipy.stats python library which helped me understand and create my own overview for my notebook.
 * [Tutorials point](https://www.tutorialspoint.com/index.htm) has a detailed overview of both [scikit-learn](https://www.tutorialspoint.com/scikit_learn/index.htm) and [scipy-stats](https://www.tutorialspoint.com/scipy/scipy_stats.htm) , it was a good point of reference on all the libraries have to offer and helped me gain a high-level understanding of them.
 * Jacob T VanderPlas, has written many books on python data science and has made these books available free to everyone on github, these guides are fantastic and I found	"Python data science handbook" O'Reilly particularly helpful in my learning.
 It is available at [Vanderplas's github repository](https://jakevdp.github.io/PythonDataScienceHandbook/).
 He is currently a software engineer at Google Research in Seattle, and developer on a number of open source Python projects.
 * [Medium](https://medium.com/) is an open platform where readers find dynamic thinking, and where expert and undiscovered voices can share their writing on any topic.
 Some blog posts are free but I subscribed for 5euro a month to access more detailed articles explaining topics such as Lorraine Li's "K-Means Clustering with scikit-learn" post on [towardsdatascience.com](https://towardsdatascience.com/k-means-clustering-with-scikit-learn-6b47a369a83c).
 Towards data science is A Medium publication that provides a platform for thousands of people to exchange ideas and code to expand our understanding of data science.